Muhthishimiscoding/FormValidatorPlus/readme.md

 FormValidator is your all-in-one solution for simplified form management.
 Whether you're working on a simple contact form or a complex multi-step wizard, FormValidator streamlines form creation, validation, and submission, making your web development tasks more efficient.
 It offers a wide range of features to enhance your web development experience.

+**Note**: For form submission it uses jQuery ajax.
+If you just want to use validator or submitForm then You can use submitform.js or validator.js.
+Validator.js also works without jquery.

 ## Features

 #### Effortless Form Validation

 FormValidator makes setting up and managing form validation rules a breeze.
-It offers a comprehensive set of predefined rules, including basic checks like required fields and valid email addresses, as well as advanced criteria like upc-a, ean-13 validation.
+It offers a comprehensive set of predefined rules, including basic checks like required fields and valid email addresses, as well as advanced criteria like upc-a, ean-13, conditional validation.
 Configuring validation rules is intuitive, eliminating the need for complex regular expressions and JavaScript functions.

 #### Seamless Integration